cdaly2/MoodlePRNG_qtype_plugin/README.md

 Rational
 ========
 Moodle is very powerful but it is also complex and it is programmed in PHP which I don't happen to like.
-However, I wanted to be able to create programmable questions and I developed a simple interface to allow me to do this.
+However, I wanted to be able to create programmable questions and I developed an interface to allow me to do this.

 I do this by developing a simple protocol to generate a question specification (i.e. the question text)